matter-labs/zksync-lite-docs/docs/faq/intro.md

 <sup>3</sup> Only if the attack was successfully detected and fraud-proof reached L1 in time.

-<sup>4</sup> If the validum contract is upgradeable with a time-lock.
+<sup>4</sup> If the validium contract is upgradeable with a time-lock.
 The exploit: freeze > upgrade > seize.